The Adventures of Tintin: Controversy

 The early Adventures of Tintin depicted controversial images, which Hergé later described as "a transgression of my youth".
 In 1975, he substituted this sequence with one in which the rhino accidentally discharges Tintin's rifle.

-The character of Mr. Bohlwinkel has been criticised as a negative Jewish stereotype.

 The earliest stories in The Adventures of Tintin have been criticised for animal cruelty; colonialism; violence; and ethnocentric, caricatured portrayals of non-Europeans.
 While the Hergé Foundation has presented such criticism as naïveté and scholars of Hergé such as Harry Thompson have said that "Hergé did what he was told by the Abbé Wallez", Hergé himself felt that his background made it impossible to avoid prejudice, stating: "I was fed the prejudices of the bourgeois society that surrounded me".

-In Tintin in the Land of the Soviets, the Bolsheviks were presented as villains.
-Hergé drew on Moscow Unveiled, a work given to him by Wallez and authored by Joseph Douillet, the former Belgian consul in Russia, that is highly critical of the Soviet regime, although Hergé contextualised this by noting that in Belgium, at the time a devout Catholic nation, "anything Bolshevik was atheist".
-In the story, Bolshevik leaders are motivated by personal greed and a desire to deceive the world.
-Tintin discovers, buried, "the hideout where Lenin, Trotsky, and Stalin have collected together wealth stolen from the people".
-In 1999, the issue of Tintin's politics was the subject of a debate in the French parliament; this event prompted the British weekly newspaper The Economist to publish an editorial on the matter.
+In 1999, the issue of Tintin's politics was the subject of a debate in the French parliament.

 Tintin in the Congo has been criticised as presenting the Africans as naïve and primitive.
 In the original work, Tintin is shown at a blackboard addressing a class of African children: "My dear friends.
 I am going to talk to you today about your fatherland: Belgium".
 (Note: "Mes chers amis, je vais vous parler aujourd'hui de votre patrie: La Belgique.")
 Hergé redrew this in 1946 to show a lesson in mathematics.
 Hergé later admitted the flaws in the original story, excusing it saying: "I portrayed these Africans according to ... this purely paternalistic spirit of the time".
 Sue Buswell, who was the editor of Tintin at Methuen, summarised the perceived problems with the book in 1988 as "all to do with rubbery lips and heaps of dead animals", (Note: "Dead animals" refers to the fashion for big-game hunting at the time of the work's original publication.) although Thompson noted her quote may have been "taken out of context".